jdkanuch/VandyPyRepos/README.md

 It was developed using a SQLite3 database.

 ## Installation to run locally
-_This assumes you have a Python 3 development environment._
+_This assumes you have Python 3 installed and know how to setup a Python development environment using virtualenv._

-_If not, see [this](https://cloud.google.com/python/setup) tutorial for setting this up_
+_If not, see [this](https://cloud.google.com/python/setup) tutorial for setting one up._

-1. Clone the application.
-Change directory to VandyPyRepos and set up a virtualenv.
+1. Clone this repository.
+Change the directory to VandyPyRepos and setup and activate a virtualenv.
 2. Run pip to install the project dependencies:
 ```
 $ pip install -r requirements.txt